imlong4real/TRACER/README.md

 - Partition large tissue spatially using Metis on a kNN graph built from cell centroids.
 - Compute gene co-occurrence statistics (PMI / NPMI) and derive per-cell purity and conflict metrics.
-- Utilities for refine cell segmentation using 3D cell transcript graph and identify 3D partial (pseudo) cells.
+- Utilities to refine cell segmentation using a 3D transcript graph and identify 3D partial (pseudo) cells.

 Quick start
 -----------